 We can’t live without water.
 It’s just not possible, and for good reason.
 Adequate amounts of water does so much good for us, we could spend our time just writing about that.
-One of its most important roles is flushing our kidneys, which in turn help to flush toxins from our body.
+One of its most important roles is flushing our kidneys which, in turn, help to flush toxins from our body.
 But there are plenty who believe water outside of us is just as powerful as water inside.
 Have you ever seen someone out swimming in wild water in the middle of a freezing cold winter?
 It’s (probably) not because they are crazy, but because they believe the hit of extreme cold prompts the body to create more white blood cells, the benefits of which we mention several times here.

 Let’s get physical

 It’s all about moderation!
 Doing too much or doing too little may not be ideal.
-But as with most things in life, approach it with balance and you should be on the road to getting the best out of your immune system.
+But, as with most things in life, approach it with balance and you should be on the road to getting the best out of your immune system.
 To date, there are many compelling hypotheses linking exercise as a way to boost the immune system.
 One such theory suggests that exercise causes changes in our antibodies and white blood cells.
 It suggests that because the blood is pumping faster around our bodies (as a result of physical exertion), these fighters are also circulating at pace.
 Therefore, perhaps they are able to detect, respond and react more quickly than they would during more sedentary behaviour.

 Wash, wash, wash.
 But not too much!

-Maintaining good personal hygiene (properly washing hands with soap and water, covering your mouth when sneezing, discarding used tissues immediately and appropriately) are ways to boost the immune system by helping to prevent the spread of disease.
+Maintaining good personal hygiene (properly washing hands with natural soap and water, covering your mouth when sneezing, discarding used tissues immediately and appropriately) are ways to boost the immune system by helping to prevent the spread of disease.
 It can help to minimise the risk of catching or spreading powerful contagions like diarrhea, foot and mouth disease, salmonella, and of course, COVID 19.

-When it comes to these especially harmful germs, hand washing is crucial.
+When it comes to these germs, hand washing is crucial.
 However, being exposed to less harmful bugs could ironically be good for us.
 The majority of bacteria to which we are exposed is not seriously dangerous.
 In fact, it’s probably just bad enough to be good for us!
 We call this active immunity, which is something the body acquires after it is exposed to an infection.
 The “hygiene hypothesis” is based on the belief that exposure to a small amount of bacteria can help our bodies get familiar with fighting bugs.
 Proponents of this theory believe the western world is essentially cleaning itself to sickness.